MCP Went Enterprise This Week, Here's What 5 New Production Servers Tell Us

 - Version Your Tools: When you update a tool definition, older clients may still expect the previous schema.
 Use semantic versioning in your tool names or implement backwards-compatible parameter handling.

 The enterprise MCP wave is not a trend.
 It is a signal that the protocol has matured past the hobbyist stage.
-Aerospike, Team Cymru, SAS, Wrike, and apexanalytix did not build servers for fun.
-They built them because their customers — and their customers' AI agents — demanded standardized access to their platforms.
+Aerospike, Team Cymru, SAS, and Wrike did not build servers for fun.
+They built them because their customers, and their customers' AI agents, demanded standardized access to their platforms.

 If you are building software today that other software will consume, you need an MCP server.
 Not next year.
 Now.
 The companies that waited for REST to "stabilize" before building APIs lost years of market access.
 The same thing is happening with MCP, and the window is closing faster.

-MCP is no longer optional infrastructure — it's the standard interface between AI systems and enterprise data.
+MCP is no longer optional infrastructure.
+It's the standard interface between AI systems and enterprise data.
 Build your server now, start read-only, validate everything, and treat it with the same rigor as a public API.
-The five enterprise launches this week aren't early adopters.
+The four enterprise launches highlighted above (Aerospike, Team Cymru, SAS, Wrike) aren't early adopters.
 They're the new baseline.